ncvib/NcvibJson/README.md

 # Specification for Ncvib json

-Ncvib json is a format for sending in mesurement data to Ncvib
+Ncvib json is a format for integration of triggered and continuous values from vibration sensors